 Swimming is an excellent fat-buring exercise

-Swimming is an excellent aerobic exercise that works out the whole body and is gentle with your joints.
+Swimming is an excellent aerobic exercise that works out the whole body and is low impact.
 However, swimming to lose weight is a somewhat controversial subject.
 I personally believe that it works well as long as a few basic principles are observed.

 Swimming is often said to be an aerobic exercise.
 However, for an aerobic exercise to be effective at burning fat, it should be practiced between 60 - 80 % of the maximum heart rate.